ray-project/ray/doc/source/tune/tutorials/tune-resources.rst

 You can override this per trial resources with :func:`tune.with_resources <ray.tune.with_resources>`.
 Here you can specify your resource requests using either a dictionary, a :class:`~ray.train.ScalingConfig`, or a :class:`PlacementGroupFactory <ray.tune.execution.placement_groups.PlacementGroupFactory>` object.
-In any case, Ray Tune will try to start a placement group for each trial.
+In any case, Ray Tune will try to start a :ref:`Placement Group <ray-placement-group-doc-ref>` for each trial.

 .. code-block:: python